 Accept That You?ll Make Mistakes

 When you accept that these are going to happen, you probably won’t freak yourself out.
-You can stay calm, learn from the mistakes, and grow as a person and as an athlete.
+You can stay in balance by calm, learn from the mistakes, and grow as a person and as an athlete.

 Make Your Years Work for You